 WHAT IF CHANGING THE WAY JOURNALISTS COVER GUN VIOLENCE COULD PREVENT SHOOTINGS AND SAVE LIVES?

-Latest news: The Initiative for Gun Violence Reporting is now organizing…
+Since 2020: The Initiative for Better Gun Violence Reporting has been operating as…

 The Philadelphia Center for Gun Violence Reporting

 Reporting on community gun violence?
 Here's what to do